TechieTy-Dev/TechieTy-Dev/README.md

 - 👋 Hi, I’m @TechieTy-Dev
 - Experienced Frontend Engineer
-- React, HTML, CSS, and JavaScript
+- React, HTML, CSS, and JavaScript and backend technologies
-- Backend Technologies
+- Technologies are AI, Blockchain, Cybersecurity, and App Development.
 - Love Feedback and always open to collaborate.
 - You can contact me @tysocialhq@gmail.com
 <!---